 Program NotesWeathered Time is an adventure through the climate history of our planet.
 The piece is driven by two data sets, Carbon (C) and Temperature (T).
 There is a third data set, Year(Y), which is used purely as a reference point for the listeners.
 The Data moves forward at a continuous pace, as our planet does so through time.
 This allows the listener to identify points of interest in the data sets.
 Carbon provides us a 'Climate Melody' and Temperature generates both the fast-paced 'pings' as accompaniment, as well as the low-register drones.
 As temperature rises or falls to either extreme, so will the assigned pitch.
 The same goes for Carbon.
 Listen, as Carbon resonates more as it rises and falls with greater speed.
 The piece opens and closes with the resonant frequency used to generate Carbon and, as the piece comes to a close, we hear the frozen, wind-sheered ice shelves of the Arctic Circle.

 AboutThis piece is part of the Climate Etudes project by the New Improv!
 Century Ensemble (N!CE) at the University of Oklahoma, in collaboration with the National Weather Center.
 More information on this is available on the relevant research page here!

 |Saturday, December 5th, 2015||6:00 pm CST||University of Oklahoma, Catlett Music Center, Pitman Recital hall||Masters Composition Recital|

 Length: 6m 30s

 Want to perform it?
 Reach out via my contact page for details.

-For all inquiries regarding this piece, please use the contact form here and mention the score name you are interested in.
+For all inquiries regarding this piece, please reach me at firstname.lastname@example.org and mention the score name you are interested in.